mutualmobile/MMWormhole/README.md

 ## Troubleshooting

-If messages are not received on the other end, check Project->Capabilities->App Groups Three checkmarks should be displayed in the steps section.
+If messages are not received on the other end, check Project->Capabilities->App Groups.<br/>
+Three checkmarks should be displayed in the steps section.

 <p align="center">